Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Scaling properties of the Hamiltonian

-Comparing the Hamiltonian density (\ref{HamQED4}) to (\ref{HamQED3}) in the limit $n\to\infty$, we can conclude that the asymptotic value of $\alpha_n g/g_n$ must approach the coefficient $\alpha$ appearing in Eq.\ (\ref{mt0}), namely
+Comparing the Hamiltonian density~(\ref{HamQED4}) to~(\ref{HamQED3}) in the limit $n\to\infty$, we can conclude that the asymptotic value of $\alpha_n g/g_n$ must approach the coefficient $\alpha$ appearing in Eq.~(\ref{mt0}), namely

-In the following, to perform numerical calculations, we will consider the Hamiltonian~(\ref{HamQED4}) defined on a lattice of size $N=2L$ and open boundary conditions.
+{In the following, to perform numerical calculations, we will consider the Hamiltonian~(\ref{HamQED4}) defined on a lattice of size $N=2L$ with open boundary conditions.
 We will work in the sector with one fermion for each ``physical site'', i.e. with $N_{\textrm{part}}=N/2=L$ particles.
-Also, we will set our units so that
+Also, as explained above, we will set $g^2 a/2=1$ (which sets the units of energy) and $g^2 a^2=1$ (which sets the units of $t$). }